 In truth, many toys can be cleaned using heat treatments, either in the dishwasher or dryer.
 Electronics can be a little tougher to debug (no pun intended), but they’re not always a loss.
 Sometimes they can simply be taken apart and cleaned, if you have the confidence to do so.

 Furniture is often discarded because people are worried about not getting into the cracks, but there are ways around this.
 In fact, dealing with them in the bedroom can be surprisingly easy.
+Common hiding places such as picture frames or your bed frame can be treated with a bed bug bomb, if you use it responsibly.

 Just be warned that there are other critters that can look like bed bugs or even bite you in your sleep which may be resistant to many common bed bug treatments.